networknt/light-4j/docs/content/other/client.md

 This will eventually cause im-balance load on the service instances if there are not too many different clients.

-The easist way to close collection periodically is to close it after number of request or close it after number of minutes.
+The easier way to close collection periodically is to close it after number of requests or close it after number of minutes.
 The same finally block can be written as.

 ```java